Jochnickel/mobile.im_not_a_robot/README.md

 Plot Twist:

-In the end you were the verifying machine for Captchas.
+In the end you were the Verifying Machine for Captchas.
 The world is full of humans, convincing other human beings that they are no robots.